Daniel-Davies/MedeinaPublicationTests/README.md

 ## Usablity.ipynb

 This notebook draws some basic charts that analyse usability metrics of Medeina, including timing translation and network building functions, as well as calculations of species involvements and translation successes

+# Known Issues with Medeina at present

+There are some known issues with the data currently held in the index.
+Namely:

+- If you will be using the pre-packaged data store, be advised that some of the indexed datasets sometimes reversed the convention of how predator-prey interactions are actually held, causing the underlying interactions to be inferred as (prey,predator).
+Hence, while only a small amount of data was affected by this, it may be advisable to use undirected graphs from the pre-packaged web store only.
+- There are some data points that give counterproductive output from the EcoNameTranslator.
+We are working on a method to filter such data points autonomously.